Elo rating system: History

-Arpad Elo was a master-level chess player and an active participant in the United States Chess Federation (USCF) from its founding in 1939.
-The USCF used a numerical ratings system, devised by Kenneth Harkness, to allow members to track their individual progress in terms other than tournament wins and losses.
-The Harkness system was reasonably fair, but in some circumstances gave rise to ratings which many observers considered inaccurate.
+Arpad Elo was a chess master and an active participant in the United States Chess Federation (USCF) from its founding in 1939.
+The USCF used a numerical ratings system devised by Kenneth Harkness to enable members to track their individual progress in terms other than tournament wins and losses.
+The Harkness system was reasonably fair, but in some circumstances gave rise to ratings many observers considered inaccurate.
 On behalf of the USCF, Elo devised a new system with a more sound statistical basis.
 At about the same time, György Karoly and Roger Cook independently developed a system based on the same principles for the New South Wales Chess Association.

-Elo's system replaced earlier systems of competitive rewards with a system based on statistical estimation.
+Elo's system replaced earlier systems of competitive rewards with one based on statistical estimation.
 Rating systems for many sports award points in accordance with subjective evaluations of the 'greatness' of certain achievements.
 For example, winning an important golf tournament might be worth an arbitrarily chosen five times as many points as winning a lesser tournament.
 A statistical endeavor, by contrast, uses a model that relates the game results to underlying variables representing the ability of each player.